 About becoming an EEESafe DAT (Domestic Appliance Technician)

-Apply and get involved in reviving and professionalising the Domestic Appliance Repair Sector.
+Apply and get involved in reviving and creating Trusted Professionals in the Domestic Appliance Repair Sector.
 As things stand in the UK, it is possible for anyone to set themselves up as a Repair Person, so consumers have no way of easily knowing you are capable of conducting safe repairs in the home.
 There are already many great Repair Companies out in the market, but equally there are many who are not proven and evidenced to be capable of conducting safe repairs in the home or in a workshop due to a lack of depth of knowledge or electrical competence.

 We are encouraged in the UK by Government Strategy and Policy to conduct more repair, therefore it is vital consumers have an electrical reuse standard to turn to, but why not one that also embeds waste prevention and tackles poverty.
 Or role is ensuring registered DAT’s fix Electrical Goods safely by ensuring they submit relevant evidence/

 It’s the customer who rates the work according to the EEESafe Protocols and we also assess their Electrical Knowledge before issuing them with a Competent Persons card as seen above.
 They are required to renew each year, and in return we provide them with leads for repairs and products that are being disposed.
 This gives them access to our LocalitEEE Sales shop to advertise for Free, goods to the local community, that are safely repaired which will have our Safety Labels on the items to help consumers.